captn3m0/the-joy-of-software-development/Introduction.md

 - A CSS framework perhaps, such as bootstrap or pure
 - A deployment tool, such as FTP, Capistrano along with hosting services like Heroku and Nodejitsu

 Yes, you don't _necessarily_ have to learn all of these things.
 You could probably pick and choose a stack and then specialize in it.
 But, if there is one thing that sticks in our industry: _it is change_.

 What you are using today might not even be relevant 5 years from now.
-Unless you wanna be a COBOL developer (who arguably are among the highest paid) working on legacy systems 10 years down the line, you need to become acquainted with these things.
+Unless you are fine being a COBOL developer (who arguably are among the highest paid) working on legacy systems 10 years down the line, you need to become acquainted with these things.

 Yes, you won't become a specialist in all of these things.
 And thats fine.
 The end goal here is not to become awesome at everything.
 It is to stay awesome at a few things, and _be aware_ of many other things.